• Acadia-National-Park

 Surry, ME

-207-667-1955 – This is where you go to do sunset photography and enjoy your incredibly fresh lobster diner.
+207-667-1955 – This is where you go to do sunset photography and enjoy your incredibly fresh lobster dinner.
 Don’t go here and not have lobster.
-We all actually got up during diner and did some sunset photography and came back.
+We all actually got up during dinner and did some sunset photography, and came back.
 No one seemed to care.
-We could have shot it from our seats outside on the porch but of course we wanted just the right angle.
+We could have shot it from our seats outside on the porch, but we wanted just the right angle.
 There was a dock and a man fishing below to get in the sunset shot.

 Perry’s is run by Perry and his wife Beverly.
 The lobster shack is on the side of Newbury Neck Road, with stairs leading to the town beach.
 Perry’s menu is simple, with fresh lobster, mussels, and corn on the cob.